boucadair/WG-Charters/iotops-rev 032025.md

 * have a very limited end-user interface or no end-user interface at all, and
 * are deployed in sufficiently large numbers that they cannot easily be managed or maintained manually.

-The IETF develops a number of technologies related to IoT.
+The IETF defines a number of standards related to IoT.
 This includes, but is not limited to, work done in ACE, ANIMA, CBOR, CORE, DRIP, LAKE, ROLL, SCHC, SUIT, TEEP, 6LO, and other working groups.
 IOTOPS is intended to be a venue to discuss how various IoT-related technologies fit together.
 Specifically, IOTOPS provides a venue for IoT experts and other interested parties to